Nishapur: Notable people

 During the 10th century, Nishapur was a thriving economic center home to many religious scholars and artists.
 Nishapur was located along the Silk Road.
 An influential trade route connecting China to the Mediterranean Sea.
 It was a center for cotton, silk, textile and ceramic production.
 In efforts to uncover the history of life in this city, the Metropolitan Museum of Art put together an excavation team composed of researchers Joseph Upton, Walter Hauser and Charles Wilkinson.
 From 1935 to 1940, the team worked to rediscover the ancient city.
 They were authorized to work under the conditions that half of the material found must be shared with the Iran Bastan Museum in Tehran.
-Along with pottery, excavators uncovered glass, metalwork, coins and decorated wall fragments.
-Over the years of excavations, thousands of items were uncovered which provided information on local artistic traditions.
+Along with pottery, excavators uncovered glass, metalwork, coins. and decorated wall fragments.
+Over the years of excavations, thousands of items were uncovered, which provided information on local artistic traditions.

 Tepe Madraseh

 The most elaborate architectural excavation took place at the site called Tepe Madraseh.
 This massive complex had been thoughtfully planned and embellished with many decorative elements.
-Plaster panels had been carved and painted, along with walls, brickwork and glazed ceramic tiles.
+Plaster panels had been carved and painted, along with walls, brickwork, and glazed ceramic tiles.
 A madraseh is a place for religious learning.
-Such sites have peaked the interest of scholars for centuries for their function and architectural designs.
-Like most Islamic architecture the entire complex of Tepe Madaseh was oriented to face Mecca.
+Such sites have piqued the interest of scholars for centuries for their function and architectural designs.
+Like most Islamic architecture, the entire complex of Tepe Madaseh was oriented to face Mecca.
 The bricks used to construct most of the structures had been dried in the kilns located on the outskirts of the complex.